easy-software-ufal/catalog-test-smells/docs/source/index.rst

 Welcome to Test Smell Catalog!
 ===================================

 This site is a catalog containing smells from a variety of places.
+Search for your smell using the searchbar or the sidebar.

 .. note::